-A supply chain modeling analyst is responsible for building mathematical models of a supply chain and further leverage advanced analytical techniques like optimization and simulation to improve supply chain performance.
-Supply chain modeling analysts play a critical role in areas like supply chain design.
+The modeling analyst is the person that builds the mathematical models of the supply chain.
+They use advanced analysis through skills like optimization and simulation to help improve overall performance.
+Modeling analysts are critical in supply chain design.
 You will like to read this article on 5 reasons why supply chain modeling is a great career option.

-There can be many more supply chain analyst positions based on the nature of business and company, organization structure and so on.
-However, these are some of the most popular supply chain analyst positions in the industry.
+There can be many more types of supply chain analyst positions based on particular organizations needs.
+These, however, are the most popular positions overall in the industry.

 Generally, a supply chain analyst works in multiple roles within the supply chain before moving to positions of greater responsibility.
 For example, an analyst might work in demand planning, production and inventory roles before progressing to senior positions.
 As you gain experience and demonstrate your capabilities to the organization, you will progress to a senior analyst, a supply chain manager and maybe even a supply chain leadership position.
 The exact career progression will depend on your capabilities as well as your organization.

 Supply Chain Analyst Skills

 Now that you have clarity on the role of an analyst within a supply chain organization, it’s really important to understand the skills required for the job.
 Even though there are many skills required for success in analyst positions, however I have listed 5 most specific and important skills here:

 Ability to Analyze Data –

 Learning to analyze data is a very important skill to have before becoming an analyst.
 In every analyst position, the analyst must look at and make sense of a large amount of data.
 It may be different types of data depending on the job, but supply chain analysts must analyze the data collected and then let that drive the decision making.